scraed/CharacteristicGuidanceWebUI/README.md

 ## News

-New version with speed optimization (~2x faster) and stability improvement (better convergence at initial steps) is now call for testing.
-Please try the branch v1_dev.
+We release the Turbo version of characteristic guidance.
+It implements speed optimization (~2x faster) and stability improvement (better convergence at initial steps).
+Please try the branch Turbo_dev.

 ## Features
 Characteristic guidance offers improved sample generation and control at high CFG scale.
 Try characteristic guidance for